TM

 The Science:

-Research from UCLA's Affect Labelling studies shows that naming emotions reduces their intensity by up to 50%.
-When you articulate fear precisely, you activate the prefrontal cortex (rational brain) and quiet the amygdala (fear centre).
+Research from UCLA's Affect Labeling studies shows that naming emotions reduces their intensity by up to 50%.
+When you articulate fear precisely, you activate the prefrontal cortex (rational brain) and quiet the amygdala (fear center).

 How to Execute: